RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   you will be able to do so after the upgrade.
 Your files will be in the same location as they were prior to upgrade.

 * **DUO Multifactor Authentication will be required for ALL desktop clients**.
-Please see :ref:`Using DUO with CRSP <duo crsp>` for using SSH-keys with strong passwords
+Please see :ref:`Using DUO with CRSP <duo crsp>` for using SSH-keys with strong passwords.
+Once you have set up key-based authentication, you need to re-configure your :ref:`CRSP Desktop Client Bookmark <windows configure share>` to use your key *instead of your password*.

 * **The scp (Secure Copy) interface to CRSP will no longer be available**.
 Please see :ref:`Supported Access Methods <crsp access methods>`